 Consider the following tips as you plan your Labor Day activities:

-Can you designate a driver for your travel?
-Having a designated driver is still one of the best ways to avoid DUI
+- Can you designate a driver for your travel?
+Having a designated driver is still one of the best ways to avoid DUI charges and accidents.

 Increased BUI Vigilance